jprante/elasticsearch-jdbc/README.md

 	        "url" : "jdbc:mysql://localhost:3306/test",
 	        "user" : "",
 	        "password" : "",
-	        "sql" : "select \"relations\" as \"_index\", orders.customer as \"_id\", orders.customer as \"contact.customer\", employees.name as \"contact.employee\" from orders left join employees on employees.department = orders.department"
+	        "sql" : "select \"relations\" as \"_index\", orders.customer as \"_id\", orders.customer as \"contact.customer\", employees.name as \"contact.employee\" from orders left join employees on employees.department = orders.department order by _id"
 	    }
 	}

 For example, these rows from SQL

-	mysql> select "relations" as "_index", orders.customer as "_id", orders.customer as "contact.customer", employees.name as "contact.employee"  from orders left join employees on employees.department = orders.department;
+	mysql> select "relations" as "_index", orders.customer as "_id", orders.customer as "contact.customer", employees.name as "contact.employee"  from orders left join employees on employees.department = orders.department order by _id;
 	+-----------+-------+------------------+------------------+
 	| _index    | _id   | contact.customer | contact.employee |
 	+-----------+-------+------------------+------------------+